patternplate/patternplate/docs/advanced/deploy.md

 5. Click on the dropdown under **Source** and select `master branch docs folder`.
 Make sure to hit the save button next to the dropdown.

 6. Navigate your browser to `https://[username].github.com/my-patternplate/`.
-You should the very same interface you create locally earlier.
+You should see the very same interface you created locally earlier.

 ![](https://patternplate.github.io/media/images/screenshot-hello-world.svg)